by Andrew Robinson

 1989: Faber and Faber, with a preface by Satyajit Ray

-(the screenplays of Satyajit Ray's films The Chess Players and Deliverance, and the screenplay of Ray's unmade science-fiction film, The Alien, edited by AR)
+(the screenplays of Satyajit Ray's films The Chess Players and Deliverance, and the screenplay of Ray's unmade science-fiction film, The Alien, edited by me)

---read a related feature ("Satyajit Ray's The Chess Players") in History Today
+--read my related feature ("Satyajit Ray's The Chess Players") in History Today

---read a related book review ("The last king in India") in History Today
+--read my related book review ("The last king in India") in History Today

 (Marc Riboud, photographer)